plouc/go-gitlab-client/README.md

 **go-gitlab-client** is a simple client written in golang to consume gitlab API.

-It also provides an handy CLI to easily interact with gitlab through CLI.
+It also provides an handy CLI to easily interact with gitlab API.

 - [lib](#lib)
   - [install](#install-lib)